Hywan/mnt.io/content/articles/2026-02-23-about-memory-pressure-lock-contention-and-data-oriented-design/index.md

 {% end %}

 Excellent ideas.
 Let's track which sorter creates the problem.
-We start with the sorter recently modified: `latest_event`.
-Shortly, this sorter compares the `LatestEventValue` of two rooms: the idea is that rooms with a `LatestEventValue` representing a _local event_, i.e. an event that is not sent yet, or is sending, must be at the top of the Room List.
+We start with the sorter that was recently modified: `latest_event`.
+In short, this sorter compares the `LatestEventValue` of two rooms: the idea is that rooms with a `LatestEventValue` representing a _local event_, i.e. an event that is not sent yet, or is sending, must be at the top of the Room List.
 Alright, [let's look at